 7 Tips for Your Elopement Ceremony

 When you get married at a wedding venue, this typically comes with a wedding day coordinator that helps to walk you through “best practices” for your wedding ceremony.
-Having photographed a number of elopements, I often act as the ceremony coordinator in a giving a few tips to help your ceremony run smoothly and help you get the best photos in the process!
+Having photographed a number of elopements as a Temecula wedding photographer, I often act as the ceremony coordinator in a giving a few tips to help your ceremony run smoothly and help you get the best photos in the process!
 Here’s are 7 tips for your elopement ceremony!

 1. Do the research for your marriage certificate requirements (and fill out in advance of the ceremony)

 With couples planning elopements, I often see a friend or family member officiating the ceremony, which is usually very touching and the ceremony is personalized to how they know the couple.
 However, these honored guests are not officiants, so often they are not familiar with your state's requirements for a marriage license.
 They typically request the documents from the county - I would recommend asking them to take some pictures and email you copies so you are familiar with the instructions in advance.
 I've seen couples and officiants get a bit frustrated on a wedding day trying to figure this out, so knowing what you need to do in advance is one simple task to help your elopement run smoothly!

 For more information on getting your marriage license in Temecula or Riverside County, check out Getting a Marriage License in Temecula.

 2. Plan your ceremony an hour and a half before sunset

 One of the best aspects of an elopement is you have the ultimate flexibility in choosing your ceremony time!
 For gorgeous light during your ceremony, as well as ensuring you have enough light afterwards for family portraits and couple portraits.

 For a sample elopement timeline, check out Temecula Elopement Timeline.

 3. Wait until one party hits the top of the aisle before sending the next party down the aisle